AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 To access CloudN device in web UI:
   #.
 Use CloudN management IP address inside on-premises network.
   #.
 Use CloudN LAN IP address from Spoke workplace in the CSP network.

+If your Controller is running 6.4 and you have ControllerHA enabled, there is a very small chance that your HA recovery might fail if your Controller goes down by any chance.
+If that happens, you can manually restore the backup on your new Controller.
+To avoid this, please upgrade to 6.5 release.

 6.4.2995 (01/11/2022)
 =====================